srsergiorodriguez/pgui/README.md

 If you like this library please consider supporting my work!

+You can use this Ko-fi button:

 <a href='https://ko-fi.com/H2H8X903V' target='_blank'><img height='36' style='border:0px;height:36px;' src='https://storage.ko-fi.com/cdn/kofi3.png?v=3' border='0' alt='Buy Me a Coffee at ko-fi.com' /></a>

+Or go to my Buy me a coffee page: [buymeacoffee.com/srsergior](buymeacoffee.com/srsergior)

+Everything counts.
+I want to develop other cool tools and games.

-You can also check some of my other work on [itch](https://srsergior.itch.io/) or in this github account, like my Pico-8 games or [bebop](https://srsergior.itch.io/bebop), my music generator for games and video soundtracks.
+You can also check some of my other work on [itch](https://srsergior.itch.io/) or in this github account, like my Pico-8 games or [bebop](https://srsergior.itch.io/bebop), a music generator for games and video soundtracks.